 3. Visit the Racetrack at Churchill Downs

 One of the most fun things to do in Louisville is to visit Churchill Downs.
-It is a famous Racetrack in Louisville, Kentucky and is home to the Kentucky Derby and Kentucky Oaks.
-It is located on 147 acres (59.5 hectares), it has a 1-mile (1.6 km) dirt oval along with a 7-furlong turf course.
-Its racetrack holds thoroughbred races during its Spring Meet and Fall Meet, and the Kentucky Derby and Kentucky Oaks thoroughbred racing has been running continuously here since 1875.
+It is a famous racetrack in Louisville and is home to the Kentucky Derby and Kentucky Oaks.
+It is located on 147 acres (59.5 hectares) and has a 1-mile (1.6 km) dirt oval along with a 7-furlong turf course.
+The racetrack holds thoroughbred races of stake horses during its Spring Meet and Fall Meet, and the Kentucky Derby and Kentucky Oaks thoroughbred racing has been running continuously here since 1875.
 Churchill Downs has hosted the Breeders’ Cup World Championships more than any racetrack in the entire country.

 Address: 700 Central Ave, Louisville, KY 40208, USA